claudia-nikel/maRs/README.md

 `marsAverage()` reports only daily average information for windspeed, temperature, and pressure with the option of graphing the entire week's summary.

-`marsMM`: takes the saved output from the marsInfo() function and returns plot showing maximum and minimum values of whole week along with histogram for both maximum and minimum values.
+`marsMM()` takes the saved output from the marsInfo() function and returns plot showing maximum and minimum values of whole week along with histogram for both maximum and minimum values.

 ## Visualizations